 There are several ways for Old Salopians to get involved in the careers education programme at the School and share your professional expertise with current and former pupils:

-• Professional Groups are small clusters of OS around certain professions (see the relevant webpage for more information) who respond to enquiries about their careers from pupils and younger OS
+• Professional Groups are small clusters of OS around certain professions who respond to enquiries about their careers from pupils and younger OS

 • One hour Careers Talks run in the Lent Term each year and are given by Old Salopians to current pupils.
 We are now also rolling out a series of films - do let us know if you would like ot feature.

 • The Lower Sixth Careers Fair runs every Summer Term, and gives pupils a chance to hear short talks in three different areas of career interest.
 The talks are followed by a networking reception

 • Offers of Work Experience are always welcome; this can mean a single day of shadowing or something longer, so if you would like to offer that, the Careers Fellow can help you manage an application process to select pupils to participate

 • Keep the information the School holds about your professional life up to date and opt in to make it available (see below), so that we can find you if we need you!
 Please contact us at firstname.lastname@example.org

 Pictured (below) at the Lower 6th Careers Fair: Nicola Spruyt (EDH), Sophie Rissbrook (EDH), Current Parent and PwC Partner, Sue Rissbrook, Greg Bunting (Rb), Joe Bell (Rb) and Dan Edwards (S)

 Business details for Old Salopians are held on the database where they have been supplied.
 We encourage all Old Salopians to keep this up to date by contacting the office.
 Data Protection rules apply and we only share data if people have opted-in to do this.
 If you have not already done so, you can opt-in to sharing your contact details with other Old Salopians by contacting the office.